wpfleger96/Calculator/README.md

 (GUI) powered by Swing.
 You will be responsible for designing and implementing the user interface for your project (following a few guidelines).
-This calculator app is interesting in that we will provide two different implementations for handling mathematical operations: a basic, iterative implementation and a recursive implementation.
+This calculator app is interesting in that we will provide two different implementations for handling mathematical operations: an iterative implementation and a recursive implementation.
 This will be accomplished by implementing the <code>Math</code> interface in two classes,
-<code>BasicMath</code> and <code>RecursiveMath</code>.
-That's right, you'll be
+<code>IterativeMath</code> and <code>RecursiveMath</code>.
-implementing recursive methods for addition, subtraction, multiplication, division, factorial, and exponentiation.

 ## Project Tasks

 Before you submit your project, you need to perform the following tasks:

- 1. (10 points) Implement a basic implementation of the <code>Math</code> interface in the
+ 1. (10 points) Implement a iterative implementation of the <code>Math</code> interface in the
-    <code>BasicMath</code> class.
+    <code>IterativeMath</code> class.
 The implementations for **all** the methods in
     this class are to be non-recursive.
+They are also to be writen using iteration/loops.

- 2. (20 points) Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
-We will discuss how to do the addition operation recursively in class.
-Since our implementation needs to handle doubles, you may have one of your base cases handle the operation explicitly when one of the numbers is less than 1.
+ 2. (10 points) Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.

  3. (40 points) Design and implement a GUI interface for your calculator app in the
     <code>Calculator</code> class using Java Swing.
-You may need to add methods
-    to this file as needed in order make your GUI functional.
-Currently, the skeleton code for this class contains an example of how to create a button in Swing and how to listen and react to it being clicked.
-Your GUI needs to be able to evaluate mathematical expressions of an arbitrary length.
-It also needs to include a button for switching between using the two different
-    <code>Math</code> implementations.
-Please see the section titled
-    "Design Suggestions" below for more information.
+Your GUI must include the
+    following:
+     * Text field for the mathematical expressions;
+     * A button to switch between using "iteration" and "recursion."
+     * The ability to toggle individual bits on and off, updating the UI appropriately.

  4. (20 points) Create JUnit tests for both the <code>BasicMath</code> and <code>RecursiveMath</code>
     classes in the <code>src/test/java/calc/1302</code> directory.
 This